lynn/universal-lambda/README.md

 # Universal Lambda
 Universal Lambda is a purely functional [esolang](https://en.wikipedia.org/wiki/Esoteric_programming_language) made by Darren "flagitious" Smith in 2008, based on John Tromp's [binary lambda calculus](https://tromp.github.io/cl/Binary_lambda_calculus.html).
-You can [code golf](https://en.wikipedia.org/wiki/Code_golf) in it on [anarchy golf](https://golf.shinh.org).
+You can [code golf](https://en.wikipedia.org/wiki/Code_golf) in it on [anarchy golf](http://golf.shinh.org).
+It is similar to [Lazy-K](https://esolangs.org/wiki/Lazy-K), but more compact.

 I'm maintaining the interpreter and tools here now, so that they work with recent versions of Haskell and Ruby.
 The original site is [here](http://web.archive.org/web/20200707185352/http://www.golfscript.com/lam/).